Alspirid/Lounge-search/README.md

 ### Dashboard

 The dashboard feature is dynamic and it offers the user the different functionality available to Users throughout the application.
-It enables the user to see bio information, view their planned trips, see most attractive spots in San Francisco and have access to different menu options available in the top menu.
+It enables the user to see bio information, view status of the bookings, confirm or deny accommodation requests from other users, and  see most attractive spots in San Francisco.

 ![](app/assets/images/lounge-search-dashboard.png)